DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 No duh, you say.
 But stick with me, if we meticulously examine the underlying logic for our intuition, we can apply the similar logic to a bigger case where intuition fails.

 The only elements in our universe are 🍟, 🍕, 🥪, 🌮, 🥨.
-Since these are the only elements in the universe, it follows that they are composed only of themselves, such as
+Since these are the only elements in the "universe", it follows that they are composed only of themselves, such as

 - 🍟 = {🍕}
 - 🍕 = {}